mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+June 13, 2018
+- Install xterm on Ubuntu 18 systems
+- Work around breakage in new versions of gnome-terminal tab handling

 June 11, 2018
 - Add version checking to compare images to the framework.
 - Clarify various lab manuals